 2. Sign in to fill in the rest of your personal details

-- Funding and sponsorship options, residential status, any special needs or disabilities and any criminal convictions.
+- Funding and sponsorship options, residential status, any special needs or impairments, and any criminal convictions.

 - Add your email address – we'll show you how to verify it with us.
 Then we'll be able to let you know whenever your application is updated online, ready for you to sign in and check.

 - Plus you can give a parent, guardian or adviser nominated access if you'd like them to be able to speak to us on your behalf.
 We'll be able to discuss your application with them, but for security reasons, we can't share your login details (for example, if you need to change your password).

 3. Additional info (UK applicants only)